pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

   the functions on the values corresponding to unspecified elements.
-Even when the unspecified elements are initially being zero valued, the values of unspecified elements may be mapped to non-zero values.
+Even when the unspecified elements are initially being zero valued, the values of unspecified elements may be mapped to non-zero values (see [an example below](#application-random-sequence-of-rare-events-with-non-zero-mean)).
 So, in the domain of Calculus, the unspecified elements of sparse tensors can have any defined value.

 Currently, in PyTorch, the unspecified elements of sparse tensors are zero valued, but not only.
 For instance, the `torch.sparse.softmax`